scaleway/scaleway-cloud-controller-manager/docs/loadbalancer-annotations.md

 ### `service.beta.kubernetes.io/scw-loadbalancer-redispatch-attempt-count`
 This is the annotation to activate redispatch on another backend server in case of failure The default value is 0, which disable the redispatch.
+Only a value of 0 or 1 are allowed.

 ### `service.beta.kubernetes.io/scw-loadbalancer-max-retries`
 This is the annotation to configure the number of retry on connection failure